Facebook Pixel

 Regular-Season Grade: 76.7 (C)

-The Bears’ OL has been asked to block for the fourth-longest time of any unit this season (3.09 seconds).
+The Bears’ OL was asked to block for the fourth-longest time of any unit this season (3.09 seconds).
 That contributes heavily to a 10.7% sack rate (last in the NFL) because their 35.4% pressure rate is up to 18th.
 We see that replicated whether it’s against the blitz or not, suggesting it might be a general problem in Williams’ game.

 Chicago also ranks 15th in PBWR, which is respectable.
 Similarly, the run-blocking numbers are fairly solid (0.91 RBYBC/rush, 15th), so it’s ambitious to blame the offensive line for this season’s collapse.